One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 One of the most famous specialities in Bela Krajina is pogača.
-This is a flat round bread topped with egg and sprinkled with caraway and coarse-grain salt.
+This flat round bread is topped with egg and sprinkled with caraway and coarse-grain salt.

-The bread is scored in such a way that makes it easy to tear off in chunks and share with people.
+The bread is scored so that it is easy to tear off in chunks and share with people.

-It’s widely available in most restaurants and cafes in the region and is absolutely moreish.
+It’s widely available in most restaurants and cafes in the region and is moreish.

 Where to eat in Bela Krajina

-If you are looking to try traditional food in Bela Krajina then Big berry can recommend local restaurants that serve authentic dishes and marvellous local wines.
+If you want to try traditional food in Bela Krajina, the Big Berry Resort can recommend local restaurants serving authentic dishes and marvellous local wines.